Know Your Dimensional Weight – 2019 Updates

 - Determine the package dimensions in inches.
 For each dimension, measure at the longest point, rounding each measurement to the nearest whole number (for example, 1.00 to 1.49 will be considered 1, and 1.50 to 1.99 will be considered 2).

-- For International shipments, the calculation is the same but the divisor used is 139.
+- For International shipments, the calculation is the same.

 - Once complete, compare the package’s actual weight to its dimensional weight.
 The greater of the two is the billable weight and should be used to calculate the rate.

 - For multiple-package shipments, total the billable weight of all packages in the shipment.